Queens-Aerospace/dev_env/GITHUB_DOCS_MARKDOWN.md

 	./my_first_node.py

-this is an exmple of "hello world in ros2"  and should see a simular output in the terminal.
+This is an exmple of "hello world in ros2"  and should see a simular output in the terminal.

 If you want to create a node to make the drone take off and follow your commands you will make another file with a simular format as to my_first_node.py

 ## PX4 Simulation

-if you want to run the simulation cd into the PX4-Autopilot dir.
-This file is located in the root dir of the dev_env.
+If you want to run the simulation cd into the PX4-Autopilot directory This file is located in the root directory of the dev_env.
 To get the the root of dev_env use the code below in the terminal:

 	cd